wandyezj/wandyezj.github.io/docs/_drafts/story-game-wallflowers-revise-9.md

 __For online play__

 - A video chat client so everyone can see and hear each other.
-- A shared document everyone and view and edit.
+- A shared document everyone can view and edit.

 ## Introduction